 The processor within a PC is the brain of the computer.
 This small chip is responsible for receiving inputs and providing the appropriate outputs.
 In layman’s terms, the processor is the hardware responsible for running your favorite programs and displaying accurate graphics.
 Depending on your primary usage, you may want to look into either higher or lower speed processors.
-If your child is big on playing Roblox, aim for a higher speed processor that can deliver high-resolution graphics.
+The same tip is also relevant if you are a seasoned videographer and need a computer with powerful CPU for video editing.
 If your primary usage will be spent surfing the web and googling “What is roblox?”, slower processors make internet browsing a breeze.
 Slower processors generally carry more affordable price tags, too!

 The operating system of a computer is the part of the computer that manages the software.
 The most popular computer operating systems are Microsoft Windows for PCs and macOS for Apple computers.
 Picking the best operating system for you and your family is more about personal preference than performance.
 Visit a local electronics store to test out both options!